travelmarx/scrapbook101/docs/about-this-site.md

 Notes:

 * You have to restart (`bundle exec jekyll serve`) to pick up changes in the `_config.yml`.
 For example, if you add a new site variable.
+For other changes, you do not need to restart.

 * If something doesn't seem right with the build, check the build output in your Git-Bash window.
 This is where your big time savings comes in because you can see what the problem is right away and address it.

+* [bundle][bundle] is a Ruby Dependency Manager.
+The `exec` argument executes a script in the current bundle, in this case Jekyll gem.
+The `serve` option builds the site any time a source file changes and serves it locally.

 ## Further tweaks